AdrianCX/hexlight/heart/README.md

 If you'd like to see a video:
 ![vid.mp4](/heart/pictures/vid.mp4 "")

-How to assemble and make:
+How to assemble and make (folder: option2):

 ![Alt text](/heart/pictures/6.jpg "")